Chow groups of conic bundles in $\mathbb P^5$ and the Generalised Bloch's conjecture: Finite dimensionality in the sense of Roitman and one-cycles on cubic fourfolds

 \end{proof}

-Let $i$ be the involution on $T$, then this involution induces an involution at the level of $A_1(X)$.
+Let $i$ be the involution on $T$, then this involution induces an involution on $A_1(X)$.
 Consider the homomorphism given by the difference of identity and the induced involution on $A_1(X)$, call it $Z_{1*}$.
 It is clear from \ref{theorem1} that the image of $Z_*Z_{1*}$ cannot be finite dimensional, otherwise the involution will act as $+1$ on $A_1(X)$, leading to the fact that $A_1(X)=\{0\}$.
 Now we prove the following:

-\begin{theorem} Let $S$ be the discriminant surface as mentioned above.
-Then for any very ample line bundle $L$ on $S$ we cannot have the equality
+\begin{theorem} Let $S$ be the discriminant surface, mentioned above.
+Then for any very ample line bundle $L$ on $S$ the equality

-where $g$ is the genus of the curve in the linear system of $L$ and $n$ is a positive integer. . \end{theorem}
+cannot hold, where $g$ is the genus of a curve in the complete linear system of $L$ and $n$ is a positive integer. \end{theorem}

-\begin{proof} The discriminant surface $S$ is a quintic, hence its irregularity is zero.
-So the double cover $T$ has irregularity zero.
-Consider the very ample line bundle $L=\bcO(1)$ on the quintic $S$.
+\begin{proof} The proof of this theorem follows the approach of \cite{Voi}[Proposition 2.5].
+The discriminant surface $S$ is a quintic, hence its irregularity is zero.
+Consider a very ample line bundle $L$ on the quintic $S$.
 Let $g$ be the genus of a smooth curve in the linear system $|L|$.
 Now we calculate the dimension of $|L|$.
-Consider the excat sequence
+Consider the exact sequence